ivanvorobei/awesome-ios/README.md

 <p>A collaborative list of awesome Swift libraries with <b>interface & animations</b>.
 I am every day check trends swift libs and will inclue frameworks, libraries.
 Soon add tutorials, Xcode extensions and plugins, components and much more.<br><br>
 I'm just starting to do this list of projects, and I will be grateful for any help.<br>
 Let me know If you know or are developing a cool project.
 Create fork and new <a href="https://github.com/IvanVorobei/awesome-ios-ui/pulls">Pull Request</a> with new items.
-The project should be written <b>in Swift</b>.
+The project <b>should be written in Swift</b>.
 I do not add other restrictions as stars, contributers, etc.<br><br>
-If you have questions, I am always available by mail: hello@ivanvorobei.by</p>
+If you have questions, I am always available by Telegram: <a href="https://telegram.com/ivanvorobei">@ivanvorobei</a></p>

 ## Navigate
 - [Activity Indicator](#activity-indicator)